zhnkevin/cloud-resume/README.md

 # Cloud Resume

-A serverless resume website with an AI chatbot, built on AWS and managed with Terraform.
+My personal resume site, powered by a serverless AI chatbot on AWS.
+Everything is managed with Terraform.

 ## Architecture